The Ironclad Guide to Poker Credit Card Sites

 There are also online merchants who sell gift credit cards, although I won’t give them the benefit of a link.
 You know the drill by now: just Google it.

-How to buy the right prepaid card
+How to buy the right Visa or Mastercard prepaid card to get accepted

 The key is to make sure that the gift card can accept international transactions.
 You’ll need to look carefully at the gift card packaging if you’re buying it at a physical store or at the complete description on a gift card website.

-Specifically, look for red flags such as “only for domestic use” on the packaging, although I’ve heard reports from players that even domestic cards can work at the major US-facing sites.
+Specifically, look for red flags such as “only for domestic use” on the packaging, although I’ve heard reports from poker players that even domestic cards can work at the major US-facing sites.

 You’ll have to buy it for 10-15% more than the card’s actual value, but the peace of mind of anonymity and a higher success rate may be worth it.